-Growing Strawberries In Pots
+Benefits of Planting Strawberries In Pots

 After doing a little quick research, I discovered that growing strawberries in pots is actually quite common in our gardening zone.
-It’s not unusual for us to see frosts as late as early May, so growing strawberries in pots makes it very easy to protect the plants from harsh weather by moving them inside.
+It’s not unusual for us to see frosts as late as early May, so growing strawberries in a pot makes it very easy to protect the plants from harsh weather by moving them inside.

 I picked up these four little Bonnie Allstar strawberry plants in the Walmart Garden Center.
 These are June-bearing plants that will ripen in late spring/early summer, depending on your zone.

-Tips for Growing Strawberries In Pots
+Tips for Growing Strawberries In A Pot

-- Choose a pot that’s at least 6" deep with a drainage hole.
+- Choose a pot that’s at least 6″ deep with a drainage hole.
 Strawberries need well-drained soil, so this is another good reason to use one of the lightweight pot fillers I mentioned earlier.

-- Plant the strawberry plants about 4-6" apart.
+- Plant the strawberry plants about 4-6″ apart.
 Remove the plants from their container, separate the roots, and make sure that the crown of the plant is above the soil line.

 - If you’re planting in early spring, pinch off any flowers or buds so that the fruit doesn’t develop too early.